influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/_index.md

 Commands can use both shorthand and longhand flags in a single execution.

 ### Flag input types
-`influx` CLI flags use the support the following input types:
+`influx` CLI flags support the following input types:

 #### string
 Text string, but the flag can be used **only once** per command execution.